 - Put your camera into manual mode to change the shutter speed.
 If you have a Canon, you can also put it on TV (Time Value) mode.
 If you have a Nikon or Sony, S (shutter speed priority mode) will also work.

 - There should be a dial or arrows somewhere on your camera.
 Move the dial left or right/ arrows up or down depending on the shutter speeds you want.

-- The shutter speed format is usually in 1/1000, 1/250, 1/30, etc. The higher the bottom number, the faster your shutter speed.
+- The shutter speed format is usually in 1/1000, 1/250, 1/30, 1/2, 1/4, etc. The higher the bottom number, the faster the shutter speed is.

 ISO is the setting that refers to the light sensitivity of the image sensor in your DSLR.
 The lower the setting (for example ISO 100) the more sensitive your camera is to light and the sharper the image will turn out.
 When you are shooting in darker environments, it is recommended to raise the ISO (ISO 2800 for example) and set the other two elements of the exposure triangle in accordance.
-Remember though, the higher the ISO number, the grainier the photo.

 The aperture is also referred to as the f-stop.
 This is the most important element to master on your DSLR because knowing how the aperture works will give you the power to control the depth of field of your photos.
 Read this informative article explaining the f-stop and how you can get creative with it.